theawesomecoder61/SZS-Tool/README.md

 ## FAQ
 ### What about Wiimms SZS Tool?
 The problem is that [Wiimms SZS Tool](https://szs.wiimm.de/wszst/) (of which I did not make nor is it mine) is for Linux and Mac.
 It supports Windows, only with Cygwin.
 SZS Tool (this one) doesn't need Cygwin.
-Plus, Wiimms SZS Tool only works with `.szs` from Wii games, not 3DS games.
+Plus, Wiimms SZS Tool only works with `.szs` from Wii games, not GameCube, 3DS and Wii U games as this SZS Tool supports.

-## Yaz0?
-Yaz0 is a compression used by Nintendo in their games from the GameCube to the 3DS.
-You can read more about the Yaz0 compression on the [Custom Mario Kart Wiki](http://wiki.tockdom.com/wiki/Yaz0).

-To see if a `.szs` file is compatible with SZS Tool, make sure the first 4 bytes in the file match `59 61 7A 30` or in ASCII `Yaz0`.